sandialabs/seat-qgis-plugin/docs/src/gui/gui.rst

 Upon successfully installing the SEAT package in QGIS, you'll notice a new icon representing SEAT on your plugin toolbar.

 .. figure:: ../media/SEAT_Toolbar.webp
-   :scale: 50 %
+   :scale: 150 %
    :alt: SEAT icon located on the QGIS toolbar

 To launch the SEAT GUI, simply click on the SEAT icon.

 You'll then be presented with the SEAT GUI.
+You are presented with Tabbed stressors (and Power) followed by the required  common configuration inputs below the tabbed area.

 .. figure:: ../media/SEAT_GUI.webp
    :scale: 90 %
    :alt: SEAT's main GUI window

+In SEAT, the stressor determines the type of analysis or data to be used.
+You can select your desired stressor from the from the Tabs.
+There are three stressor options:

+1. **Shear Stress Module**: Analyzes the spatial changes in bed mobility.
+2. **Velocity Module**: Investigates the spatial changes in larval motility.
+3. **ParAcousti Module**: Examines acoustic propagation and its thresholds.

 This documentation is organized into various sections to help you quickly navigate to specific functionalities and settings within the GUI.
 Below is a brief overview:

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

-   stressor.rst
+   shear_stress/shear_stress.rst
+   velocity/model_results_dir.rst
+   acoustics/model_results_dir.rst
+   power/power_dir.rst
    coordinate_ref_sys.rst
-   model_results_dir.rst
-   probabilities.rst
-   power_dir.rst
-   receptor.rst
-   secondary_constraint.rst
    output_dir.rst
    output_style_files.rst
    save_load_config.rst

 Feel free to navigate to the respective sections for detailed information and step-by-step instructions.
 Or click the next button below to step through the guide in order.